-Test the deflection limits of your equipment with our Test Bench
+Test the deflection limits of your crane and equipment with our Test Bench

-At Airpes we have a test bench that allows us to carry out performance tests on our products prior to their final installation.
+At Crosby Airpes we have a test bench that allows us to carry out performance tests on our products prior to their final installation.
 It also serves to test devices from customers and constructors, as it provides a controlled and safe environment where we can ensure that the deflection and stress calculations made during the design phase are correct.

 In our test bench you can perform elevation tests up to 1,000 tons, so the range of products and machines that can be tested in our facilities is very wide.

 Our test bench will give you live information about your lifting system before putting it to work in a real environment.
 We offer you all the necessary equipment to carry out the test in a comfortable and safe way.

 Decades of experience designing cranes and lifting devices